TrueWinter/Express-MemFileStore/README.md

 ## Options

-* `checkPeriod` Define how long MemoryStore will check for expired.
-The period is in ms. The automatic check is disabled by default!
-Not setting this is kind of silly, since that's the whole purpose of this lib.
+* `checkPeriod` Define how long MemFileStore will check for expired.
+The period is in ms.
+* `savePeriod` Sets how often MemFileStore will save sessions to disk.
+This is in ms.
+* `saveFile` The file that MemFileStore will save the sessions to.
+If this is in a directory, the directory must already exist.
 * `max` The maximum size of the cache, checked by applying the length function to all values in the cache.
 It defaults to `Infinity`.
 * `ttl` Session TTL (expiration) in milliseconds.
 Defaults to session.maxAge (if set), or one day.
 This may also be set to a function of the form `(options, sess, sessionID) => number`.